hydrateio/docz-plugin-storybook/readme.md

 - [ ] integration tests with various storybook fixtures
 - [ ] example projects that showcase the storybook to docz conversion
 - [ ] would like a way to add a docz anchor and link to Stories children so each Story `<h2>` is linked in the primary nav
+- [ ] add wrapper examples using styled-components and react-shadow

 ## Related